Global Aluminium Fluoride Market Size, Share, Value, and Competitive Landscape 2026

 Aluminum fluoride (AlF3) is a white powder, which is mainly used as an additive for the production of primary Aluminum metal.
 It essentially lowers the melting point of the alumina feed and together with cryolite; it increases the electrolyte’s conductivity of the solution, reducing the electric power consumption.
 Aluminum fluoride is also used as catalyst of organic synthesis and materials of synthetic cryolite.

-This report contains market size and forecasts of Aluminium Fluoride in US, including the following market information:
+This report contains market size and forecasts of Aluminium Fluoride in South Korea, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Aluminium Fluoride manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Aluminium Fluoride production and consumption in US
+This report also analyses and evaluates the COVID-19 impact on Aluminium Fluoride production and consumption in South Korea

 Total Market by Segment: